 During Berkshire Hathaway’s annual meeting, he noted that the “incredible period” of growth for the U.S. economy is coming to an end, reported Max Reyes and Bloomberg for Fortune — and that most of the company’s businesses would likely score much lower earnings this year compared to the previous year.

-Despite their pessimism, neither Buffett nor Munger are advocating for a complete retreat from the market.
-Instead, they suggest a few strategies for investors looking to navigate the shifting economic landscape.
+Despite their pessimism, neither Buffett nor Munger are advocated for a complete retreat from the market.
+Instead, they suggested a few strategies for investors looking to navigate the shifting economic landscape.

 Diversify with Recession-Resistant Assets